Q42/floating-focus-a11y/README.md

 </p>

 <p align="center">
-	A clear, beautiful and easy to implement focus-state solution that improves accessibility in an aesthetically pleasing way.
+	A clear, beautiful and easy to implement focus-state solution that improves accessibility and usability.
 </p>

 ---